 About Team Rooms

 Only Org Admins and Org Managers can create new Team Rooms and delete Team Rooms.
 They can also add members to Team Rooms they're not a part of.
 All additions/removals of Team Room Members (along with other actions) are logged in the Team Room Activity Log.

 Each distinct team you work with will want its own Team Room to ensure the information shared is secure and only shared with the members of that team.
 If you're a ScrumMaster or Agile Coach that works with multiple teams, you will want to have a Team Room for each separate group you work with.

 Home: Start a retrospective from this page and view outstanding action items.

 - Retrospective: This is where your retrospectives will take place.
 Learn more about facilitating a retrospective or participating in a retrospective on Retrium.

 - History: A visual and interactive history of retrospectives run within the Team Room.

 Members: The list of users who have or are pending access to the Team Room.
 The member list also lets you know who is online in the team room.
 Anyone who is a Team Room Member can invite others to the Team Room.

-Settings: Here, Org Admins and Org Managers can change the Team Room to private or public and deactivate/activate the Team Room.
+Settings: Here, Org Admins and Org Managers can change the Team Room visibility to private, org-wide, or public and delete the Team Room.
 Any Team Room Member can also change the name of the Team Room if needed here.